DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 Import the plugins listed above to set up a Grid with basic filtering.

-## Uncontrolled Mode
+### Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial filtering conditions in the `FilteringState` plugin's `defaultFilters` property.
+In [uncontrolled mode](controlled-and-uncontrolled-modes.md), specify the initial filtering conditions in the `FilteringState` plugin's `defaultFilters` property.

 .embedded-demo({ "path": "grid-filtering/filter-row", "showThemeSelector": true })

-## Controlled Mode
+### Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass the filtering options to the `FilteringState` plugin's `filters` property and handle the `onFiltersChange` event to control the filtering state externally.
+In [controlled mode](controlled-and-uncontrolled-modes.md), pass the filtering options to the `FilteringState` plugin's `filters` property and handle the `onFiltersChange` event to control the filtering state externally.

 .embedded-demo({ "path": "grid-filtering/controlled-mode", "showThemeSelector": true })

-## Using Custom Filtering Algorithms
+## Use Custom Filtering Algorithms

 You can also specify a filtering predicate using the `IntegratedFiltering` plugin's `columnExtenstions` property to implement custom filtering logic for specific columns.